**Click Here for Qualifying Information

 A complete list of sanctioned State Organizations with contact information and web link (if provided) is available by CLICKING HERE.

-Qualifying standards differ depending on the sport/event; please CLICK HERE to view the 2022 NSGA Rulebook.
+Qualifying standards differ depending on the sport/event; please CLICK HERE to view the current NSGA Rulebook.

 In most sports, the top 4 finishers in each age group qualify for Nationals, as well as those who meet the Minimum Performance Standards (in applicable sports).
 The exceptions are Tennis (only the top 3 finishers for each age group qualify), Golf (you must meet the Minimum Performance Standards or finish 1st) and Triathlon (all finishers qualify).
 For team sports (basketball, softball, volleyball) the top 3 teams in each age group, per division qualify.
-Cornhole, Power Walk, 8v8 Soccer and Beach Volleyball will be “OPEN” sports for the 2022 National Senior Games and qualification is not necessary to participate in “OPEN” sports.
+Cornhole, Power Walk, 8v8 Soccer and Recumbent Cycling Time Trials and Triathlon Relay will be “OPEN” sports for the 2023 National Senior Games and qualification is not necessary to participate in “OPEN” sports.

 No matter what place an athlete finishes, they may also qualify in the sports which have Minimum Performance Standards (MPS), by meeting or exceeding the MPS for the age-division they are competing in at the State Level.
 (Ex.
 An athlete is 54 in 2020 and competes in the 50-54 age division at their State Games, but will move up to the 55-59 age division at Nationals.
-They must meet the MPS for the 50-54 age division to qualify for Nationals).
+At the State Games the athlete must meet the MPS for the 50-54 age division to qualify for Nationals).